Vitriol-nT/RLWorm/README.md

 Hello.
 This probably is going to be my biggest project ever.
 DQN is applied based on modifying PyTorch DQN example code.
 Displayed for my BIGDATA school club.

+Post script) Classical DQN
-Also, Classical DQN is not suitable for this kind of dynamic system. which is hugely chaotic for it to handle.
+is not suitable for this kind of dynamic system. which is hugely chaotic for it to handle.